xaviermerino/ArcFace/README.md

 ## 🖥️ Server

 To launch the backend, you need to use the `server.sh` script.
+You must be part of the sudoers to run the code below without `sudo`.
+See here for [details](https://docs.docker.com/engine/install/linux-postinstall/).

 Some options available are shown in the table below:

 | Option              | Description                                        | Default         | Required |
 |---------------------|----------------------------------------------------|-----------------|----------|